-All anti-locution needs to be is a drip-drip process, or negative images, headlines, sound bites, stories or lack of diverse representation on TVs, in dramas, within literature, or a version of history and even more so now false news on social media.
-Anti-locution is generally where the majority of people who buy into prejudices will reside.
+All anti-locution needs to be is a drip-drip process, or negative images, headlines, sound bites, stories or lack of diverse representation on our television, in dramas, within literature, or a one-sided version of history and even more so now fake news on social media.
+Anti-locution is generally where a majority of people will buy into prejudice.

 The second step is avoidance and when you begin to buy into those myths, legends and negative narratives against the group of people you fear.
 It is unlikely that you will want to mix with the people you fear, invite them to your home for dinner or interact with them.
-Maslow’s hierarchy of needs also explains that for people to reach self-actualisation and feel a sense of safety belonging, it’s also with our psyche to strive to mix with people with whom we share similar values and beliefs.
+Maslow’s hierarchy of needs also explains that for people to reach self-actualisation and feel a sense of safety belonging, it’s also within our psyche to strive to mix with people with whom we share similar values, beliefs and cultural practices.

 Discrimination equates to mistreating someone, because of deep-rooted prejudices and intolerance.
 Over the decades the battle against discriminatory behaviour and practices has lead to policymakers creating legislation to protect our rights so that we can live our free from discrimination or hate.
 Currently, the law protects nine protected characteristics including disability, race, gender, sexual orientation, faith belief, age, marital status.
 However, even our laws and policies can unintentionally discriminate and be unlawful.
 This is why checks and balances must be put in place to ensure this does not happen.
 All policies should go through rigorous consultation and equality analysis before they hit the streets so to speak.